A major new development version of the GIMP image editor is available for testing – but brace yourself ‘cos it’s a big one!

 flatpak run org.gimp.GIMP//beta command.

-For an easier way to test the build just grab the latest GIMP continuous build AppImage from GitHub (scroll all the way to the bottom to find the 2.99.x builds) or hit this button to grab the most recent one as of writing:
+For an easier way to test the build just grab the latest GIMP continuous build AppImage from GitHub (scroll all the way to the bottom to find the 2.99.x builds).

 Thanks to Tim